 As the Seychelles islands are in the middle of the ocean, almost 1,000 miles from anywhere, there are only two ways to get there – by air or by sea.

 Regular flights link the Seychelles with Europe, Africa and the Middle East.
 Air Seychelles, with its bright red, green, blue and white livery and the white fairy tern logo, is the national carrier.
 It originally only provided a service from Mahé to Praslin and Frégate with foreign airlines bringing in the tourists.
 However, in 1983, Air Seychelles launched its first international flight from Gatwick, London, using a DC10 aircraft.

 The busy Seychelles International Airport is located on Mahé, right on the edge of the ocean, just 9km south of Victoria.
-Constructed in 1971, on land reclaimed from the sea, the international airport terminal buildings have undergone major renovations and there is now a proper baggage carousel instead of having luggage all piled up on a shelf.
-There is a tourist information office at the airport.
-Departure tax is now included in the cost of the airline ticket.
+Constructed in 1971, on land reclaimed from the sea, the international airport terminal buildings have undergone major renovations and there is now a separate domestic terminal.

-Cruise and expedition ships sometimes call at the port of Victoria in Mahé, mainly from November to April when the seas are calmer.
-The larger cruise ships generally only visit Mahé but passengers can be ferried to Praslin and La Digue by local vessels.
-Expedition cruises with smaller vessels sometimes include the outer islands in their itineraries, although this has been somewhat curtailed by recent Somali pirate activity.
+Cruise and expedition ships dock at the port of Victoria in Mahé, mainly from November to April when the seas are calmer.
+The larger cruise ships generally only visit Mahé but occasionally do anchor off Praslin and transport passengers ashore with their own boats.
+Smaller expedition ships often include the outer islands in their itineraries.